This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 The Big O franchise network

 Big O Tires runs roughly 450 stores across 24 US states, with the densest coverage in California, Colorado, Nevada, Utah, Arizona, Idaho, Oregon, and the broader mountain west and southwest.
-The chain is a franchise under TBC Corporation, a holding company that also owns Midas, Tire Kingdom, NTB, and several other automotive-service brands.
-Each store is independently owned and operated under the Big O brand and corporate policies, including the Continued Protection Plan rotation entitlement.
+The chain is a franchise brand of TBC Corporation; TBC sold its NTB and Tire Kingdom retail chains to Mavis in June 2023 and its Midas brand to Mavis in June 2025, leaving Big O as TBC's flagship retail franchise.
+Each store is independently owned and operated under the Big O brand and network-wide warranty policies, including free rotation on tires bought at Big O.

 The franchise structure means service quality and per-visit experience varies a bit by store, in line with the local franchisee's standards.
-The network-wide policies (Continued Protection Plan terms, published service rates, marketing programs) are consistent.
+The network-wide policies (warranty terms, Pro-tec+ and Tire Protection Package coverage, marketing programs) are consistent.
 The store-level execution (waiting room quality, technician skill, communication style) is variable.
 Most Big O stores run a friendly, family-business operating culture that customers appreciate; a small minority of stores are run more transactionally.

-Unlike the Firestone or Goodyear lifetime packages, the Continued Protection Plan is not an upcharge at purchase.
-It is bundled into the tire sale at no extra cost, which is the same model Discount Tire and Les Schwab use.
+Unlike the Firestone or Goodyear lifetime packages, Pro-tec+ is not an upcharge on Big O brand tires; it is bundled into the tire sale at no extra cost, the same model Discount Tire and Les Schwab use.
+For non-Big O tire brands, the equivalent coverage is the optional Tire Protection Package (TPP), which is purchased at installation.
 The economic logic: the tire price already includes the service margin, so the chain wins by pulling the customer back every 6,000 miles for a free service that creates routine touchpoints (and routine opportunities to sell brakes, alignment, batteries, or the next set of tires).

-The road hazard component of the plan varies slightly by franchise: most stores offer a 30,000-mile or 36-month prorated replacement coverage that kicks in if you blow a tire on a pothole, debris, or unrepairable puncture inside that window.
-The specific prorated formula and terms are spelled out in the receipt and on a Continued Protection Plan card the store hands you at purchase.
-Keep both.
+The road hazard component provides prorated replacement coverage if you blow a tire on a pothole, debris, or unrepairable puncture inside the coverage window.
+The specific prorated formula and terms are spelled out in the warranty paperwork the store hands you at purchase.
+Keep it.

 How Big O's policy compares to the chain peers